 5. Explore the Pink City

+The best way to see Japiur is to do a city walking tour.
 The charm of Jaipur can be seen in the rich clan of historical forts and palaces.
 Also known as the Pink City, because of its buildings and monuments within the pink wall that gates the entire old city.
 The historical reason for the uniform colour of Jaipur lies with the Maharaja Sawai Ram Singh (1835- 80) and his extreme strategy to impress Prince Albert during his 1876 tour of India!

 6. Shop till you drop at Johari Bazar, Tripolia Bazar or Nehru Bazar